-Farming Associations and Organisations offer advice and support for farming communities and farmers.
+Farming Associations, Unions and Organisations offer farming insurance, advice and support for communities and farmers.
 Farming groups can be local national and even international although here we are going to take a look at some of the farming associations in the UK who offer a range of services.

 Organic Research Centre